JvanKatwijk/webDAB/README.md

 to be installed
 A radio.pro file specifies the configuration.

+I run the server on my RPI3,  which works fine.
-By default the server listens on port 8080
+By default the server listens on port 808o, but of course can be changed in the implementation.

 -----------------------------------------------------------------------
 Supported devices